We are having a party this Saturday at our house, and there is some work to be done.

 3.Lighting - Don't leave your guests in the dark.

 - a bit of ambient lighting will make things pleasant and easy for people to move around.
-Set out some patio lights to provide extra lighting.
+Set out some patio lights to provide extra lighting.- as the sun is setting turn on the lights.
+Your eyes will adjust to the lighting gradually.

 - If you need to run cords through the yard, snip old wire hangers and bend them into skinny U-shaped pegs (like cricket wickets, but only an inch or two wide).
 Then are them over the cords and hammer them flush to the ground.